golemfactory/golem-wiki/Products/gWASM/Quick-start.md

 In this quick tutorial you will:

 1. **Install Rust (*stable version 1.38.0*) and emscripten (*1.38.45-fastcomp*)**
-2. **Download latest gWASM runner (Command line tool for running gWASM compatible apps locally, via Golem Unlimited or via Brass Golem)**
+2. **Download latest gWASM runner (Command line tool for running gWASM compatible apps locally, via Golem Unlimited or via Clay Golem)**
 3. **Run a simple `hello world` task**